By Andrew Lambe, 7th September 2011 (Updated 23rd November 2018)

 • Where are the important questions of company policy and critical decisions determined?

 • Where do the majority of directors reside?

 • Where is the negotiation of major contracts undertaken?

 The main tax advantages for Irish resident holding companies include:

-4. Transfer pricing.
-Up to recently there were no transfer pricing rules in Ireland.
-However new rules have been introduced to ensure that arm’s length prices apply to transactions between associated persons, thus ensuring the full profit is taxed in the country receiving the income.
-The rules do not apply to small and medium sized enterprises (less than 250 employees, with turnover below €50m or assets below €43m).
+- Transfer pricing rules in Ireland have been introduced to ensure that arm’s length prices apply to transactions between associated persons, thus ensuring the full profit is taxed in the country receiving the income.
+The rules do not apply to small and medium-sized enterprises (less than 250 employees, with turnover below €50m or assets below €43m).
 Effective 1 January 2011 as respects transactions agreed on or after 1 July 2010.

-5. Controlled Foreign Company (CFC) Regulations.
-Ireland does not have any CFC regulations and therefore it is possible for an Irish company to hold shares in companies that are resident in other jurisdictions and not require the profits of the entity in the other jurisdiction to be repatriated to Ireland.
+- Controlled Foreign Company (CFC) Regulations are not present in Ireland, therefore, it is possible for an Irish company to hold shares in companies that are resident in other jurisdictions and not require the profits of the entity in the other jurisdiction to be repatriated to Ireland.
 Many other international holding company locations include CFC rules which can limit the range of countries into which they can invest.

 One of the major advantages of Ireland as a holding company location is the ability to combine the holding company with trading activities such as shared services, group administration, purchasing treasury and research and development.

 For more information, and a free consultation on registering a Holding Company in Ireland, please contact Company Bureau Formations Ltd on +353 1 6461625 or e-mail firstname.lastname@example.org.Contact us now for further details